notesofcliff/delve/src/home/doc/admin/Monitoring_and_Maintenance.md

 ### Django Extension Commands

 The Django Extensions module provides a number of helpful commands.
-Here are some of the more useful ones in the context of Flashlight:
+Here are some of the more useful ones in the context of Delve:

 - **`./fl shell_plus`**: An enhanced version of the Django shell with autoloading of models and other conveniences.
     ```bash